mrseanryan/image-classifier-ts/README.md

 -   auto classify the image using the Google Vision API
 -   determine geographic location using the Google Geolocation API
 -   the output filename can include date, dimensions, file size as well as labels given by Google
+-   can take geographic location from mobile photos and apply them to photos without a GPS device (matching by date)

 ## usage